massifrg/pandoc-extract-json-meta/README.md

 As you can see, `average` (`MetaString`) and `revision` (`MetaInlines`) fields are numbers in the resulting JSON.

-The number detection is activated by any value of the `number` variable, except for `false` and `0`.
+The number detection is activated by any value of the `numbers` variable, except for `false` and `0`.